Variational principles for fluid dynamics on rough paths: Introduction

-\paragraph{The aims of this paper.} The overall goal of the present paper is to formulate rigorously in Theorems \ref{thm:Clebsch} and \ref{thm:HamPont} variational principles for ideal fluid dynamics with advection of fluid quantities along Geometric Rough Paths (GRP).
+\paragraph{The contents of this paper.} The overall goal of the present paper is to formulate rigorously in Theorems \ref{thm:Clebsch} and \ref{thm:HamPont} variational principles for ideal fluid dynamics with advection of fluid quantities along Geometric Rough Paths.
 To achieve this goal, our first aim is to derive a rough version of the Lie chain rule in Theorem \ref{thm:Lie_chain} leading to the GRP version of the classical Reynolds transport formula in Corollary \ref{corr:Reyn_trans}.
 The Reynolds transport formula for momentum density encapsulates the force law which governs fluid motion.
 Mathematically, the formula describes the rate of change of the integral of the fluid momentum density over a moving control volume that is being transported by the rough (fluid) flow along a GRP.
 Thus, our key result is the Lie chain rule formula \eqref{eq:pull-back_tensor} in Theorem \ref{thm:Lie_chain} for the rough differential (or increment in time) of the pull-back and push-forward of a tensor-field-valued GRP by a rough flow.

-Formula \eqref{eq:pull-back_tensor} is intuitive and natural because it follows from the extension of ordinary calculus to GRP.
+The Lie chain rule formula \eqref{eq:pull-back_tensor} is intuitive and natural because it follows from the extension of ordinary calculus to GRP.
 The formula leads to a unified, stable, and flexible framework for modelling fluids whose Lagrangian parcels move along temporally rough paths.
 Theorem \ref{thm:Lie_chain} for the Lie chain rule is the foundation on which the other contributions of the paper rest.

+In order to derive the momentum and advection equations satisfied by the critical points of our variational principles, we required a rough version of the fundamental lemma of the calculus of variations.
+A version is formulated and proved in Section \ref{sec:FLCRC}.
+As far as we are aware, this is a new result.

+Our work is an example of the rigorous content of the Malliavin transfer principle, which says that geometric constructions involving manifold-valued curves can be extended to manifold-valued rough paths by replacing classical calculus with geometric rough-path calculus (see, e.g. \cite{schwartz1984semimartingales,emery1990two, cass2011rough, boutaib2015new,driver2018global,armstrong2020non}).
+More specifically, we show that deterministic geometric continuum mechanics can be extended to rough-path geometric continuum mechanics.